KAIST-MIC-Lab/.github/README.md

 # .github

-Go [./profile/README.md](./profile/README.md) to adjust welcome page of this organization.
+Go to [./profile/README.md](./profile/README.md) to adjust the welcome page of this organization.